 Topical antifungals work quite well for treating a wide variety of fungal infections of the skin (such as ringworm and athlete's foot).
 However, these topical drugs work poorly for treating fungal infections of the nails.
 Typically, nail infections are treated with oral antifungals (usually terbinafine), but relapse is very common even when oral drugs are taken.

-Keratolytics are agents that soften skin cells and ease the flaking and peeling process.
+Keratolytics are agents that soften and loosen skin cells and ease the flaking and peeling process (exfoliation) of the top layer of skin.
 Examples include salicylic acid and urea.

 Urea can be used to moisturize, soothe itching, and reduce scaling.
 It is commonly used to treat excessive skin buildup on the soles of the feet (plantar keratodermas and calluses), keratosis pilaris (dry bumps on thighs and back of arms in people with allergies), and severe dry skin (ichthyosis).
 Side effects are irritation and burning.
 Urea should not be applied to large areas of skin.

 Dressings protect open wounds, facilitate healing, increase drug absorption, and protect clothing.
-Dressings are nonocclusive (air can reach the wound) or occlusive (wounds are covered and sealed from contact with air).
+There are two kinds of dressings:

 The most common nonocclusive dressings are gauze dressings.
 They allow as much air as possible to reach the wound while the wound is covered, and allow the wound to dry.

 Wet-to-dry dressings are nonocclusive dressings wetted with solution, usually saline, that are used to help cleanse and remove (debride) thickened, crusted, or dead tissue.
-The dressings are applied wet and removed after the solution has evaporated (wet-to-dry dressings).
+The dressings are applied wet and removed after the solution has dried.
 The dried materials stick to the dressing.